hotchpotch/yasem/README.md

 ## Features

-- Easy-to-use API inspired by [SentenceTransformers](https://sbert.net/)
+- Easy-to-use API inspired by SentenceTransformers
-- Support for both NumPy (scipy.sparse) and PyTorch sparse tensors
+- Support for both NumPy and PyTorch tensors
-- Customizable similarity functions (dot product and cosine similarity)
+- Efficient dot product similarity computation
 - Utility function to inspect token values in embeddings

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for the full license text.
+See the LICENSE file for the full license text.
 Copyright (c) 2024 Yuichi Tateno (@hotchpotch)

 ## Contributing